55: No Such Thing As Samurai Nail Clippers

 They just parachute down onto fires and put them out.
 What?

 What?
 How?
-How?

-no, they genuinely do this.
+No, they genuinely do this.
 This happens in where there are forest fires, so in places in the USA where you can get fires, and it's much faster to get there basically.

 And obviously, it's not for a mass response.
 You can't have hundreds of people doing it, but these people do exist.

-I read a little interview with a guy who is a smoke jumper, and they just sound like the hardest people in the world.
-So, isn't it dangerous landing in a fire?
+So isn't it dangerous landing in a fire?
 We land close to, not in the fire

 and then he went on at least that's the plan

-it's not uncommon to land in smoldering areas so cool yeah they're the most hardcore men in the world yeah and the things they take as well they take backpacks which have little little pumping power supplies on them sometimes they take chainsaws which i think is to cut trees which are at risk of being close to the fire.
+it's not uncommon to land in smoldering areas so cool yeah they're the most hardcore men in the world yeah the things they take as well they take backpacks which have little pumping power supplies on them sometimes they take chainsaws which i think is to cut trees which are at risk of being close to the fire.

-Sometimes they would have like a crocodile under them.
+I haven't researched that better enough, but sometimes they would have like a crocodile underneath.

 We're going to have to move on to the next fact.